PHOTOX/promdens/README.md

 Inspecting this output file shows that the code generated 10 initial conditions accounting for the effect of the laser pulse, yet only 5 unique ground-state samples (pairs of nuclear positions and momenta) were used: indexes 3, 9, and 10 were selected more than once.
 The initial conditions are also spread over both excited states.
 The user should then run only 5 nonadiabatic simulations: initiating the nuclear position-momentum pair with index 3 in the first excited state and the nuclear position-momentum pairs with indexes 4, 8, 9, and 10 in the second excited state.
-The trajectories 3, 9 and 10 are then accounted in the trajectory ensemble multiple times, but always with different excitation time.
+The trajectories 3, 9 and 10 are then accounted for in the trajectory ensemble multiple times, but always with different excitation times.
-This multiple accounting of a same trajectory mimics the temporal spread of the laser pulse.
+This multiple accounting of the same trajectory mimics the temporal spread of the laser pulse.
-A larger number of samples is recommended to get smooth curves fully account for the pulse duration.
+A larger number of samples is recommended to get smooth curves fully accounting for the pulse duration.

+Let us now briefly comment on the generation of initial conditions with PDA and the processing of the data.
+The code selects `npsamples` initial conditions, yet some of them will be generally taken multiple times.
+Thus, the number of samples used for nonadiabatic dynamics will be smaller than `npsamples`.
+However, the restriction usually lies in the maximum number of trajectories calculated, i.e., the number of unique indexes (position-momentum pairs) selected.
+Imagine we want to run 100 trajectories.
+We run the code with `--npsamples 1000` generating 1000 initial conditions, which will contain for example 250 unique indexes.
+Since we cannot run 250 trajectories, we need to decrease `npsamples` and optimize the value until we obtain the required 100 unique position-momentum pairs.

+### PDAW

 If the same command would be used with PDAW instead of PDA (`--method pdaw`), the output file `pdaw.dat` would look like
 ```